 A license issued by the Town of Hempstead Town Clerk's Office may only be used within New York State.
 Please note that if you intend to be married outside of New York State you should contact that state's Vital Records Office for its requirements.

 What About the Ceremony?

 There is no particular form or ceremony required except that the parties must state in the presence of an authorized member of the clergy or public official and at least one other witness that they take one another as a married couple.
 There is a minimum age of 18 to be a witness.

 The Town Clerk's Office has a chapel available for small wedding ceremonies.
 Marriage ceremonies will be officiated by a Hempstead Town Marriage Officer between 10:00 AM and 3:00 PM, every Monday through Friday (excluding holidays), by appointment only.
 The fee for its use is $30.
 The chapel can only be booked after obtaining a New York State Marriage license.
-If the license was not issued by the Town of Hempstead marriage department, please fax a copy of the license to (516) 481-9124 prior to calling to schedule your ceremony.
+If the license was not issued by the Town of Hempstead marriage department, please come in to our office with the original marriage license to schedule a ceremony.

 Who Can Perform a Marriage Ceremony?

 To be valid, a marriage ceremony must be performed by any of the individuals specified in Section 11 of the New York State Domestic Relations Law.
 These include:

 - the mayor of a city or village;

 - the former mayor, the city clerk or one of the deputy city clerks of a city of more than one million inhabitants;

 - a marriage officer appointed by the town or village board or the city common council;